Lawn & Garden

 What do they do?
 These volunteers learn about horticulture, provide community and university services, and enjoy the company of other like-minded volunteers.

 Where do they work?
-Through opportunities in the Somerset County Extension Office and on committees of their choosing, newly trained volunteers return 125 hours within 18 months of completing their training, and 28 hours annually to remain active.
+Through opportunities in and through the Somerset County office of Rutgers Cooperative Extension and the existing Master Gardener program, newly trained volunteers return 100 hours within 18 months of completing their training to become Certified Rutgers Master Gardeners.
+To remain certified and active in the program, volunteers return 25 hours annually while also attending 10 hours of continuing education each year.

 What types of service?
 Community service includes such areas as the Garden Helpline, Children's Programs, Speaker's Bureau, Horticultural Therapy, Public Outreach Events, and many others.